artemchik12/artemchik12/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on NewMRIM
+- 🔭 I’m currently working on node-icq-server
-- 🤔 I’m looking for help with node-icq-server
+- 🤔 I’m looking for help
-- 💬 Ask me about contributions
+- 💬 Ask me about anything
 - 📫 How to reach me:
 - artemchikdornikov@gmail.com
 - 😄 Pronouns: he/him (yes, i am straight)